peridoteagle/interview-coding/README.md

 ## Term Frequency and Word Cloud

-This produces an interactive wordcloud of the most frequent words (not stemmed).
+This produces a word cloud of the most frequent words (not stemmed).

 ```
 #Term-document matrix for most frequent words NOT STEMMED: